How to Calculate Production per Hour in Excel (4 Ways)

 For Multiple Factories Calculate Production per Hour Using Total Production Units and Elapsed Time

-Related Content: How to Calculate Total Hours Worked in a Week in Excel (Top 5 Methods)
+Related Content: How to Calculate On Time Delivery Performance in Excel

 Conclusion